zacharyvoase/python-cskipdict/README.md

 A fast, CFFI-based SkipDict implementation for Python.

-`SkipDict` instances are [Skip List][]-based associative arrays ('dictionaries' in Python terms), mapping positive integers to arbitrary Python objects.
+`SkipDict` instances are [Skip List][]-based associative arrays ('dictionaries' in Python terms), mapping 64-bit signed integers to arbitrary Python objects.
 Keys are always stored and returned in order, while maintaining average-case *O(log n)* search, insert and delete times, and average-case space consumption of *O(n)*.

 This libary uses Peter Cannici's public-domain [skiplist.h][] C library, adapting it slightly for use with Python and CFFI.